Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/4-sign-in-hybrid/README.md

 );
 ```

-Next, render the code that was acquired server-side, and provide it to the acquireTokenByCode API on the MSAL.js PublicClientApplication instance.

-The application should also render any account hints, as they will be needed for any interactive requests to ensure the same user is used for both requests.
+Next, obtain the authorization code that was acquired server-side for the SPA, and pass it to `acquireTokenByCode`.
+The application should also obtain any account hints, as they will be needed for any interactive requests to ensure the same user is used for both requests.

 ```javascript
  useEffect(() => {